Anurag-Chevendra/CodeShit/README.md

 This project requires a local host, i've used XAMPP because it has an inbuilt SQL module.

-the "XAMPP" file changes are not necessary unless you want to send emails via php.
+The "XAMPP" file changes are not necessary unless you want to send emails via php.

 sendmail.init path : "C:\xampp\sendmail\sendmail.init";
 php.init path : "C:\xampp\php\php.init"